tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Security Considerations

-Security issues are discussed throughout this memo, especially in Appendices C, D, and E.
+Security issues are discussed throughout this memo, especially in Appendices B, C, and D.

 #  IANA Considerations